 If you are worried about your child’s mental health then you are not alone.
 Many parents and carers have similar worries and stresses .
 There is good support available from local and national organisations.
 The sooner you seek help the better for your child and you.

 The diagram below shows our graduated response to assisting with wellbeing and positive mental health.

 Engagement from parents

 We have a pastoral practitioner in school called Mrs Gardner who holds a certificate in Therapeutic Mentoring.
 She has significant experience in supporting children to thrive.
 She is available to talk to parents or children.
-Mrs Gardner operates from one of our two dedicated nurture spaces, either the Rainbow Room within the school, or The POD (Peaceful Outdoor Den!), which is situated outside.
+Mrs Gardner operates from our dedicated nurture space, the Rainbow Room.

 Our PSHE lessons are based on the Jigsaw scheme of work and allow us to cover many topics, including wellbeing and keeping ourselves safe.

 Our school Mental Health First Aiders are Mr Gardner and Mrs Gardner and you can arrange to meet them or speak to them on the phone for a chat if you have concerns about the wellbeing of your child or any other child.
 Mr Gardner is also our Designated Safeguarding Lead.